zslt/Battleship/README.md

 # Battleship

 This is a battlship game repository.
-It contains a console application project adn a game logic library.
+It contains a console application project and a game logic library.
 They target the .net5.0 framework.

 ## Usage

-The console application can be published (/artifacts path) as a self-contained single file executable with the command.
+The console application can be published (/artifacts path) as a self-contained single file executable.
 Windows example:
 ```
 dotnet publish -c Release -r win-x64